PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-The above code contains a basic form UI, and a `handleFormSubmit` function which has not been implemented yet.
+The above code contains a basic form UI, and a `handleFormSubmit` function which does not include any of our logic to get the summary yet.

 We are also using **Sonner** one of my favorite toast libraries.
 You can learn more about it [here](https://sonner.emilkowal.ski/).